Skip to Main Content

 "1925 Laws"

 The "1925 Laws" were found to be unconstitutional by Roe v.
 Wade.
 However, the Legislature never fully removed them from the statutes.
 In his advisory order following Dobbs, Attorney General Ken Paxton suggested that these laws could still be enforced.
-A group of clinics sued Attorney General Paxton, seeking a "restraining order" from the court that would prevent the laws from being enforced.
+A group of clinics sued Attorney General Paxton, seeking a restraining order from the court that would prevent the laws from being enforced.
 A Harris County judge granted a temporary restraining order.
 In response, Paxton requested an emergency stay of that restraining order from the Texas Supreme Court.
-On July 1, 2022, the Texas Supreme court issued a stay order, temporarily permitting the enforcement of the laws while the court considers the case.
+On July 1, 2022, the Texas Supreme Court issued a stay order, temporarily permitting the enforcement of the laws while the court considers the case.

 History of Pre-Roe Laws